wikipathways/wikipathways2ndex/README.md

 If you don't have permissions to edit the NDEx Network Sets specified in `wikipathways2ndex.R`, you'll need to change to one you can edit.

-3. Execute: `./export.R AnalysisCollection ndex`
+3. Execute: `./export.R AnalysisCollection ndex ./output-dir`

 To see more options, run `./export.R --help`